Olivia de Havilland: 1941–1944: War years and lawsuit

-According to de Havilland, one of the few truly satisfying roles she played for Warner Bros. was the title character in Norman Krasna's romantic comedy Princess O'Rourke (1943), with Robert Cummings.
+According to de Havilland, one of the few truly satisfying roles she played for Warner Bros. was the title character in Norman Krasna's romantic comedy Princess O'Rourke (1943), in which she starred alongside Robert Cummings.
 Filmed in July and August 1942, the story is about a European princess in New York City visiting her diplomat uncle, who is trying to find her an American husband.
-Intent on marrying a man of her own choosing, she boards a plane heading west and ends up falling in love with an American pilot, who is unaware of her true identity.
-The film was released on October 23, 1943, and did well at the box office.
-Bosley Crowther called it "a film which is in the best tradition of American screen comedy", and found de Havilland's performance "charming".
+Intent on choosing her own match, she boards a plane heading west and ends up falling in love with an American pilot, who is unaware of her true identity.
+Released on October 23, 1943, the film did well at the box office.
+Crowther called it "a film which is in the best tradition of American screen comedy" and found de Havilland's performance "charming".

-After fulfilling her seven-year Warner Bros. contract in 1943, de Havilland was informed that six months had been added to her contract for the times that she had been suspended.
-At the time, the studios had adopted the position that California law allowed them to suspend contract players for rejecting a role, and the period of suspension could be added to the contract period.
-Most contract players accepted this, but a few tried to challenge this assumption, including Bette Davis, who mounted an unsuccessful lawsuit against Warner Bros. in the 1930s.
-On August 23, 1943, acting on the advice of her lawyer Martin Gang, de Havilland filed suit against Warner Bros. in Los Angeles County Superior Court seeking declaratory judgment that she was no longer bound by her contract on the grounds that an existing section of the California Labor Code forbade an employer from enforcing a contract against an employee for longer than seven years from the date of first performance.
-In November 1943, the court found in deHavilland's favour, and Warner Bros. immediately appealed.
+After fulfilling her seven-year Warner Bros. contract in 1943, de Havilland was informed that the contract had been extended by six months to allow for the times that she had been suspended.
+The studios had adopted the position that California law allowed them to suspend contract players for rejecting a role, and the period of suspension could be added to the contract period.
+Most contract players accepted this, but a few tried to challenge the assumption, including Bette Davis, who mounted an unsuccessful lawsuit against Warner Bros. in the 1930s.
+On August 23, 1943, acting on the advice of her lawyer Martin Gang, de Havilland filed suit against Warner Bros. in Los Angeles County Superior Court, seeking declaratory judgment that she was no longer bound by her contract.
+She used the grounds that an existing section of the California Labor Code forbade an employer from enforcing a contract against an employee for longer than seven years from the date of their first performance.
+When the court found in favor of de Havilland in November 1943, Warner Bros. immediately appealed.